ThaddKara/TwitchBoost/README.md

 ## Layout
-App -> successful input -> insert information to dynamodb -> invoke lambda function
+App -> successful input -> insert information to dynamodb -> invoke lambda function -> bot manager -> longevitiy/DOC

 ### App
-Will host static web app using aws beanstalk or s3 bucket using simple html/css/js Uppon successful input (payment receieved) will update channelname, #ofbots, time(?)
+Will host dynamic web app using aws beanstalk or s3 bucket using aspx pages Uppon successful input (payment receieved) will update channelname, #ofbots, time(?)

 ### Dynamodb
-Hold information of past customers as well as in-progress customers
+Hold information of past customers as well as in-progress customers Hold login credentials and api keys of individual bots bool currentlyinuse ? checknext : process

 ### Lambda
 Lambda function will process each new input to the database and instantiate a serverless instance of a bot manager